PerseusArkouda/modscripts/README.md

 + This script is not meant to be used directly.
 + Contains shared functions for the rest of the scripts.

-#### modinfo
-+ This script helps you find out quickly some basic info of mod ID(s).
-+ Accepts single or multiple mod IDs as arguments, separated by spaces or commas.
-+ It's optional and can work independently.

 ### Purpose of these scripts
 Some may wonder what's the reason of these scripts while there are others that do more.